fmalmeida/MpGAP/docs/config.rst

       // Output folder name
             outdir = "output"

-      // Prefix for sample results
+      // Gives a custom prefix for sample results
-      // If not is given, the pipeline will use the reads names to create a custom prefix prefix = ""
+      // If is not given, the pipeline will use the reads names to create a custom prefix prefix = ""

       // Number of threads to be used by each software.